apache/cloudstack-documentation/source/releasenotes/api-changes.rst

    specific language governing permissions and limitations under the License.

-API Changes Introduced in |release|
+API Changes Introduced in 4.13.0.0
 ===================================
 For the complete list of API commands and params consult the `CloudStack Apidocs`_.